KJM9120 – Defect Chemistry and Reactions

 - you know the basic principles of electrochemical transport and can use the knowledge to analyse processes in fuel cells and membranes and under solid state reactions, sintering, and corrosion.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-The course comprises 30 hours of lectures and 15 hours of exercises.
+The teaching period is one semester, and the course comprises of 30 hours of lectures and 15 hours of exercises.